ron-ligsay/course-u/README.md

 make sure your project files are updated by using `git pull`

-then once it is pulled, you are now ready to make your changes!
+then once it is pulled, you are now ready to make your changes! -->

+at first make sure you use `git pull` in order to synchronize your files with the remote repo

+then you can use `python manage.py load_dump_file` to synchronize sql data on your database

+after that you can start editing again and use `python manage.py runserver` to run your server

+if you made changes the  databse, use `mysql -u <username> -p courseu_db < dump_file.sql` to update the sql file